 Read below to find out more about:

 ○ How to find the right bra size

 ○ How to use a bra size chart/calculator to accurately measure your bra size

-Understanding your sister-size typically means that you will be one cup size larger and one band size smaller than your true size.
-If your cup size is feeling too tight then you would do the opposite of that, one cup size smaller and one band size larger.
-So if you’re wondering, “do sister sizes really work”, yes they do.
+Understanding your sister size typically means that you will be one cup size larger and one bra band size smaller than your true size.
+If your cup size is feeling too tight, then you would do the opposite of that, one cup size smaller and one band size larger.
+So if you’re wondering, “Do sister sizes really work?” yes, they do.
 So if you don’t know where to get measured for a bra, you can do it in the comfort of your own home.
 If you already know your correct bra size, then you can scroll down to find your sister bra size.